eosnetworkfoundation/docs/docs/03_tutorials/20_tic-tac-toe-game-smart-contract-single-node.md

 ## Compile and Deploy

-To deploy the smart contract to the blockchain first use the CDT (Antelope Contract Development Toolkit) `cdt-cpp` tool to build the `.wasm` file and a corresponding `.abi` file.
+To deploy the smart contract to the blockchain first use the CDT (Contract Development Toolkit) `cdt-cpp` tool to build the `.wasm` file and a corresponding `.abi` file.
 Click on this link for details on [cdt-cpp tool](http://docs.eosnetwork.com/cdt/latest/command-reference/cdt-cpp "cdt reference cdt-cpp tool") and click on this link for details about the [CDT](http://docs.eosnetwork.com/cdt/latest/ "Contract Development Toolkit")

 The `.wasm` file (or webassembly) is the binary code that the `wasm engine` in the blockchain executes.
 The webassembly engine currently used in eosio is [eos-vm](https://github.com/eosnetworkfoundation/mandel-eos-vm "git eos-vm").
 The application binary interface or `.abi` file defines how to pack and unpack the data used by a smart contract, see [Understanding ABI Files](../02_getting-started/03_smart-contract-development/03_understanding-ABI-files.md "Getting Started - ABI files") for more information.